 It is difficult to prevent urinary tract infection in children.
 However, a doctor may give antibiotics to prevent the infection from recurring in a child who already has suffered from UTI.
 (With each UTI comes increased risk of contracting the infection again.)

-For children who are at high-risk of suffer from recurring UTI, they may be given long-term treatment of antibiotics.
+For children who are at high risk of suffering from recurring UTI, they may be given the long-term treatment of antibiotics.

 Despite the challenge in preventing the infection, here are tips that reduce the risks contracting the infection: